Subscribe to updates

 Scrutiny Review Panel Terms of Reference for Woodeaton Manor School

-The committee was scheduled to consider the terms of reference for a Scrutiny Review Panel established to examine the circumstances and communications surrounding the direction for Woodeaton Manor School to become an academy.
-The panel's work, as outlined in the report Report to EYP OSC - Woodeaton ToR, is intended to identify lessons learned and improve practice regarding how the council responded to the mandatory academisation order.
-The committee was recommended to agree membership allocations, the approach and schedule of meetings, and to appoint the panel's membership.
-The review is not a statutory inquiry and will focus on the council's role and communications, acknowledging that Woodeaton Manor School operated as a foundation school without a foundation from April 2008.
-All meetings of the panel are to be held in private, with a final report to be presented to the committee for endorsement.
+The committee reviewed the terms of reference for a Scrutiny Review Panel to examine the circumstances and communications surrounding the direction for Woodeaton Manor School to become an academy.
+The panel will focus on learning lessons and improving practice, exploring how the council responded during the period of the mandatory academisation order.
+Meetings will be held in private, with a final report to be presented to the committee.

 Committee Forward Work Plan

-The committee was recommended to agree its work programme for forthcoming meetings, taking into account the Cabinet Forward Plan and the Budget Management Monitoring Report.
-A long list of potential future items was provided, including topics such as admissions arrangements, apprenticeships, care leavers, child sex exploitation, early help, and support for adoptive parents.
-The committee was also advised that terms of reference for the Woodeaton working group were being developed and would be submitted for consideration.
-A future item on support for adoptive parents was agreed, and the committee was informed that the upcoming SEND White Paper would require local area partnerships to create a transformation response plan.
+The committee agreed to its forward work plan.
+It was noted that terms of reference for the Woodeaton working group were being developed and would be submitted at a future meeting.
+A future item on support for adoptive parents was also agreed.
+The committee was briefed on the upcoming SEND White Paper and its implications, which will require local area partnerships to create a transformation response plan.

 Committee Action and Recommendation Tracker